 Study of the nursing role components basic to collaboration and provision of gerontic care.
 Includes study of family dynamics related to the extended family and identification of families at risk.
 Clinical practice focuses on provision of care in a variety of settings.
-(Prerequisite: Successful completion of NURS 5310, NURS 5330 and Physiology requirement.)
+(Prerequisite: Successful completion of NURS 5310, NURS 5330, Physiology requirement, and verification of health assessment.)